hkp24/hkp24/README.md

+## 👋 Hi Iam hari krishna prasad

-## 👋 Hello!
-I'm an Electrical and Electronics Engineering (EEE) student driven by a deep passion for automation, circuit systems, and simulation technologies.
+  ⚡ I'm an Electrical and Electronics Engineering (EEE) student driven by a deep passion for automation, circuit systems, and simulation technologies.

 ## ⚡ Core Competencies & Interests: